ThomasHeinThura/Tensorflow_projects/NLP/nlp_readme.md

 *  If you make with tokenized layers, model cannot be saved with h5 format in tensorflow.

 For beginner,
-*  For who want to do further study, there are many transfer learning for .
+*  For who want to do further study, there are many transfer learning for data embedding and text generating.
-*  For who want to train other dataset or test out, there are medical x-rays dataset, food vision dataset, objects vision dtasets.
+*  For who want to train other dataset or test out, there are scam detection, recommendtion, text to text translation.